-I'm a native of Metro Detroit, currently living in the middle of nowhere on a doomsday semi - off the grid rural homestead in Northern Michigan.
+I'm a native of Metro Detroit from a scrappy town called Westland, and am currently living in the middle of nowhere on a doomsday semi - off the grid rural homestead in Northern Michigan.
 In some ways it's everything I ever dreamed of and some days I just want a sidewalk and a chai latte at my fingertips.
 I am a walking balance of boujie and bucolic, a lover of rolling fields and deep quiet woods as much as loud vibrant cities and being in exciting places among exciting people.
 If I had to describe my personality by one celebrity relationship, it would probably be Martha Stewart and Snoop Dogg.
-All I ever want is to make things fancy, use the good plates, have a good time, drink some gin and juice, and revel a bit.
+All I ever want is to make things fancy, use the good plates, have a good time, drink some gin and juice, and get nasty.

 I am married to my once roommate, Ryan Rose.
 We lived together for a year and half in Grand Rapids, him working on the road for most of it.
 In the beginning of 2013, we finally made out in a hot tub while snowboarding with friends and have been living it up since.
 Without him, I wouldn't be a rose.
 Without me, he probably would have quieter evenings and probably wouldn't have watched Schitt's Creek.

 I met someone in the wedding industry before I even started The Revel Rose who shared with me her career ambitions.
 "I needed to find something I loved enough that it was worth leaving my babies for", she said.
 That has always stayed with me, and is a sentiment I feel so deeply.
 My favorite thing, my favorite name, my favorite title, my favorite role is mama.